snrnats/doc-centre/docfx_project/reports/experience.md

 ## Delivery Type by Carrier

-The **Delivery Type by Carrier** chart what proportion of each carrier's consignments used a particular delivery type (for example, *Click-and-Collect* or *Delivery*).
+The **Delivery Type by Carrier** chart shows the proportion of each carrier's consignments that used a particular delivery type (for example, *Click-and-Collect* or *Delivery*).

 <a href="../images/reports/experience-type-by-carrier.png" target="_blank">
     <img src="../images/reports/experience-type-by-carrier.png"/>
 </a>

-Hover your mouse over an area of the chart to see further details.
+Hover your mouse over an area of the chart to see the number of that carrier's consignments that were created with that delivery type.

 <a href="../images/reports/experience-type-by-carrier-highlight.png" target="_blank">
     <img src="../images/reports/experience-type-by-carrier-highlight.png"/>